May 12, 2017, by Brigitte Nerlich

 Let’s have a closer look at that explosion.
 To do that I have used Scopus, the largest abstract and citation database of peer-reviewed literature (thanks Barbara Ribeiro for pointing me to Scopus analytics).

-The following graph shows how scientific interest in the microbiome gradually grew after 2002 and then picked up speed around 2012 (there is a dip in 2017, because Scopus produced the graph for me on 5 May 2017).
+The following graph shows how scientific interest in the microbiome gradually grew after 2002 and then picked up speed around 2012.

 In 2002 two seminal papers were published to which I shall come below in the media section, and in 2012 The Human Microbiome Project Consortium published two ‘milestone’ papers in Nature and PLOS.
 Overall, 12,419 scientific papers on the microbiome have been published up to now (according to Scopus, checked on 5 May, 2017).
 They appeared in the following journals, with Frontiers in Microbiology playing an important role in the recent wave of publications.